grafana/k6-docs/docs/sources/next/using-k6/protocols/grpc.md

 {{< /code >}}

-It establishes a connection to a gRPC server, creates a stream, and sends three random points.
+In the example script, k6 establishes a connection to a gRPC server, creates a stream, and sends three random points.
 The server responds with statistics about the trip, which are logged to the console.
 The code also handles the end of the stream, closing the client and logging a completion message.

 ### Bidirectional gRPC streaming

-In bi-directional streaming mode, both the client and the server may send multiple messages.
+In bi-directional streaming mode, the client and the server may send multiple messages.

 From the API perspective, it combines the client and server streaming modes, so the code is similar to the examples above.